SoothingMist/Remote-Soil-Moisture-Sensing/README.md

 The first stage of the overall effort in precision irrigation is available: https://github.com/SoothingMist/Embeddable-Software-for-Irrigation-Control.

 # Code Files

+Each zip file has a ReadMe to explain what it does and how to use it, to include figures.
+If something is not clear, please post a bug report or start a discussion.

-SerialComm-PC-to-Uno.zip : Illustrates serial communications between Windows PC and Arduino Uno.
-See the zip's Readme files for details.
+* SerialComm-PC-to-Uno.zip : Illustrates serial communications between Windows PC and Arduino Uno.

-LoRa-Transmit-Receive-SoilMoisture-Serial.zip : Demonstrates LoRa transmission and reception of soil-moisture readings.
+* LoRa-Transmit-Receive-SoilMoisture-Serial.zip : Demonstrates LoRa transmission and reception of soil-moisture readings.
 Uses PC as server to process received messages.

-See the zip's Readme file for details.
+* QCustomPlotter-plots-serial.zip : Replaces Stage-3 PC console process in LoRa-Transmit-Receive-SoilMoisture-Serial.zip.
+This is an initial trial with graphical plotting.

 # License